juliandecloe/solardiscovery/README.md

 - [x] Updating position and rotation of every rocket to every client

 ### Future Features
 - [ ] Updating position of every planet to every client (every client has their own planet rotation.
-Info needs to be send using sockets)
+Info needs to be send using sockets)🌍
-- [ ] A chat in the left bottom corner so people can actually talk to each other :)
+- [ ] A chat in the left bottom corner so people can actually talk to each other 😊
-- [ ] Changing the "lightspeed" of your rocket so you can travel faster and slower
+- [ ] Changing the "lightspeed" of your rocket so you can travel faster and slower ⚡️
-- [ ] Create your own rocket
+- [ ] Create your own rocket 🚀
-- [ ] Fire of rocket only appears when you actually fly
+- [ ] Fire of rocket only appears when you actually fly 🔥
-- [ ] Adding aliens, meteor showers, satellites and maybe the Tesla car in space?
+- [ ] Adding aliens, meteor showers, satellites and maybe the Tesla car in space? 👽 ☄️ 🛰
-- [ ] Less consistent stars background
+- [ ] Less consistent stars background ✨
+- [ ] Add moons to the planets 🌙

 ### Bug fixes I want to do
 - [x] Pinpoints move kind of buggy (the faster you go, the more they bug) *UPDATE: it is a little bit better now (but still not optimal)*